 Ada Lovelace Institute

 The Nuffield Foundation has supported the work of the Ada Lovelace Institute at Oxford University.
 This institute is beginning to address some of the important issues on guidance on AI ethics.
+Important papers are as follows:

 The Alan Turing Institute